vstenby/MATH403_SketchingProject/README.md

 This code was written for our miniproject in the course MATH-403: Low-rank approximation techniques, offered in the fall of 2022 at EPFL.

+To reproduce the results in the reports, check out the `Experiments.ipynb` notebook.

 ## Files

 #### `generate_test_matrices.py`